Master of Public Administration - General Public Administration

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-The MPA in General Public Administration prepares students for positions like city manager, consultant, or urban planner.
+The M.P.A. with a concentration in General Public Administration prepares students for positions like city manager, consultant, or urban planner.

 - Study the impact of Judeo-Christian values in U.S. political history, structures of the U.S. Government and the influential thinkers who guided the U.S. experiment.